dkharrat/NexusData/README.md

 boilerplate code for each entity (getter, setters, etc.).
 If you choose not to use the Model Generator, you may either create the classes yourself or use `ManagedObject` directly.

-A pre-built binary of the Model Generator is available [here](http://dkharrat.github.io/NexusData/bin/modelgen/modelgen-0.1.0.jar) or you can build it from source yourself.
+The model generator source code is located under the `modelgen` directory.
 To generate the appropriate classes from the above model file, run this command:

-    java -jar modelgen-0.1.0.jar -f todo.model.json -O src/main/java/org/example/todo
+    gradle :modelgen:run -Pargs="-f /path/to/model/todo.model.json -O /path/to/output/src/main/java"

 This will parse the `todo.model.json` file and generate the corresponding classes in the `src/main/java/org/example/todo` directory.
 The output of the generator will look something like this: